 (1) A member shall establish and make available to retail customers a schedule(s) of charges and fees for services performed for retail customers, which shall reflect the standard charges and fees of the member for such services.
 If a member makes available more than one schedule, the member shall disclose the manner in which such schedule(s) apply to various types or classes of retail customers, accounts or services.
 If a member negotiates or intends to negotiate with any retail customer to reduce any charges or fees below those in the applicable schedule(s), the member shall disclose that the member may charge certain retail customers charges and fees that are lower than the charges and fees in the applicable schedule(s).
-A member shall provide in writing (which may be electronic) the schedule(s) to new retail customers at the opening of an account and to all retail customers at least once each calendar year.
+A member shall provide the schedules in writing (which may be electronic) to new retail customers at the opening of an account and to all retail customers at least once each calendar year.
 If a member changes a charge, a fee or any other information in the schedule(s), or adds a new form of charge or fee for retail customers, a member shall provide in writing (which may be electronic) such changes to all retail customers at least 30 days prior to the date such changes take effect.

-(2) In lieu of providing the schedule(s) of charges and fees for services performed to retail customers as required under paragraph (b)(1) of this Rule, a member may make available such schedule(s) to retail customers by posting them on the member's website, if the member provides written notice (which may be electronic) to new retail customers at the opening of an account and to all retail customers at least once each calendar year of the manner in which they may access the schedule(s) and that, upon a retail customer's request, the member shall provide a copy of the schedule(s) to the customer.
-If a member changes a charge, a fee or any other information in the schedule(s), or adds a new form of charge or fee for retail customers, the member shall provide written notice (which may be electronic) to all retail customers at least 30 days prior to the date such changes take effect, of the manner in which they may access the changes and that, upon a retail customer's request, the member shall provide a copy of the changes to the customer.
+(2) In lieu of providing the schedule(s) of charges and fees for services performed to retail customers as required under paragraph (b)(1) of this Rule, a member may make such schedule(s) available to retail customers by posting them on the member's website, if the member provides written notice (which may be electronic) to new retail customers at the opening of an account and to all retail customers at least once each calendar year of the manner in which they may access the schedule(s) and that, upon a retail customer's request, the member shall provide a hard copy of the schedule(s) to the customer.
+If a member changes a charge, a fee or any other information in the schedule(s), or adds a new form of charge or fee for retail customers, the member shall provide written notice (which may be electronic) to all retail customers at least 30 days prior to the date such changes take effect, of the manner in which they may access the changes and that, upon a retail customer's request, the member shall provide a hard copy of the changes to the customer.

-(3) For the purposes of this paragraph (b) of this Rule, the term "retail customer" means a customer that does not qualify as an "institutional account" under NASD Rule 3110(c)(4).
+(3) For the purposes of this paragraph (b) of this Rule, the term "retail customer" means a customer that does not qualify as an "institutional account" as defined in Rule 4512(c), except any natural person or any natural person advised by a registered investment adviser.

-Text of Incorporated NYSE Rule and Rule Interpretation to be Deleted in their Entirety from the Transitional Rulebook
+Text of Incorporated NYSE Rule and Incorporated NYSE Rule Interpretation to be Deleted in their Entirety from the Transitional Rulebook